TwizzX17/LibraryCMS/README.md

 This project was made for our school exam.

 ## Stack
-React.js, ASP.net Core 5, Entity Frameworks.
+React.js, ASP.net Core 5, Entity Frameworks & Microsoft SQL.